SARAH-HADDAD/Design-Resources/readme.md

 [Adobe Color](https://color.adobe.com/) | A color palette generator.
 [Coolors](https://coolors.co/) | Generate or browse beautiful color combinations for your designs.
 [ColorsWall](https://colorswall.com/) | Place to store your Colors Palettes.
-[Colormind](http://colormind.io/) | Colormind is a color scheme generator that uses deep learning.
-It can learn color styles from photographs, movies, and popular art.
 [Color Hunt](https://colorhunt.co/) | a free and open platform for color inspiration with thousands of trendy hand-picked color palettes.
 [Google Material Color Tool](https://material.io/resources/color/) | Create and share color palettes for your UI, and measure the accessibility of any color combination.
 [ColorSpace](https://mycolor.space/) | Generate nice color palettes from one color.